getting-ready-for-the-sec-climate-disclosure-rule Corporate /esg/solutions/getting-ready-for-the-sec-climate-disclosure-rule content esgSubNav

 • Calculate modelled average annual loss attributed to climate-related physical risks with Physical Climate Risk analysis.

-• Apply climate scenarios to enable you to assess the impact of a lower carbon economy with our Scenario Analytics, that are aligned with frameworks like the TCFD.
+• Apply climate scenarios to enable you to assess the impact of a lower-carbon economy with our Scenario Analytics, which are aligned with frameworks like the TCFD

 Step 3

-Under the proposed rule, companies may also identify climate-related opportunities that could arise from the transition to a low carbon economy, including how well existing product portfolio and future development plans are positioned for the low carbon transition.
+Under the new rule, it is considered optional for companies to identify climate-related opportunities that could arise from the transition to a low carbon economy, including how well existing product portfolio and future development plans are positioned for the low carbon transition.

 Workflow